ymcatwincities/openy/docs/Development/Upgrade path.md

 With [config_import module](https://www.drupal.org/project/confi) help we can update only part from full config.

-For updating specific property in config:
+For updating specific property in config (use service 'openy_upgrade_tool.param_updater'):

 1) go to related to this config module